 Why Cooking with Butter is Better

-Your tongue just loves the flavor of this FAT.
+Your tongue just loves the flavour of this FAT.

 Did you know the most natural and neutral fats for the body are animal fats?
-So, it does not cause any/much inflammation.
+So, it does not cause any inflammation.

-Butter used for cooking, like sautéeing vegetables, adds complexity to the flavor.
+Butter used for cooking, like sautéeing vegetables, adds complexity to the flavour.

 Cooking with Clarified Butter

 Clarified butter is used for cooking with high temperatures because it has a much higher smoking point.

 It is the butterfat from which the milk solids and water have been removed.
 It’s pure & golden in colour.